 Currently, Subindra is a lead researcher of the project “Innovations in Peacebuilding: International Norms and Local Dynamics in Conflict-Affected Countries” which is funded by the Carnegie Corporation of New York.
 He is also a leader of the study for the Communicating with Disaster Affected Communities (CDAC) Network looking at what added value and outcome certain initiatives have had for people affected by the Nepal earthquake.
 The outcomes of the study will be hugely important to see how specific initiatives do and can support recovery from the perspectives of affected communities.

-Gosia PearsonPolicy Advisor at the European Commission / Research Associate at Oxford University, Poland
+Gosia PearsonAssistant to the Director-General at the European Commission / Research Associate at Oxford University, Poland

-Gosia Pearson is a Policy Advisor at the European Commission in the Directorate for Strategy, Policy and International Cooperation, working within the Directorate-General for Humanitarian Aid and Civil Protection.
-Besides her full-time job, Gosia works as a Research Associate at the Law Faculty at Oxford University.
-Gosia was awarded a Chevening Scholarship to do one year of PhD research in international relations at St. Antony’s College, Oxford University.
+Gosia Pearson is Assistant to the Director-General at the European Commission within the Directorate-General for Humanitarian Aid and Civil Protection.
+Besides her full-time job, Gosia works as a Research Associate at the Faculty of Law at the University of Oxford.
+Gosia was awarded a Chevening Scholarship to do one year of PhD research in international relations at St. Antony’s College, University of Oxford.
 She was selected to the EU Diplomatic Programme and the Talent Pool Programme of the Women in Leadership Network, and was named a Young Professional Leader by the German Marshall Fund.
 Gosia also worked in the European Union External Action Service where she was involved in human rights policy-making.
 Most recently, Gosia was responsible for organising the EU’s participation in the first-ever World Humanitarian Summit where she represented the EU.

 Karina JohansenFounder and CEO of RAW Copenhagen, Denmark